MILAN: The Devil's Column…

 << […] L’imperatore giurerà che sarà obbediente al Papa e alla Chiesa Romana nelle cose temporali e spirituali. […] Ciò fatto l’Imperatore deve abbracciare quella colonna dritta di marmo per significare che la giustizia in lui sarà dritta…>>

-It did not take long for a rather peculiar legend to be formed over it, renaming it the "Devil's Column."
+It didn’t take long for a rather unusual legend to develop around it, after it was renamedthe “Devil’s Column”:

-Photo references:
+Photo credits:

-Basilica St. Ambrose
+St. Ambrose Basilica

 Photo 122524944 © Antanovich1985 / Dreamstime.com